ItsAML/X-Ui-to-Marzban/README.md

 X_USERNAME = "YOUR_USERNAME"
 X_PASSWORD = "YOUR_PASSWORD"
-X_HTTPS = False  # Set to True to use HTTPS, False to use HTTP
+X_HTTPS = False  # Set to True to use HTTPS, False to use HTTP X_FORK = 1 # Set to 1 if you have MHSanaie, Set to 2 if you have Alireza (Default: MHSanaie)

 # Marzban Panel